JuanAbrilC/RandomForest/README.md

 # RandomForest
-We use a randomforest algorithm for predict different features in the application process of the organization
+We use a randomforest algorithm for predict the most important features in the application process of different candidates in the organization